tagspaces/documentation/docs/ui/userinterface.md

     showCaption
   />

-- **(1) Name** - Shows the complete name of the folder.
-Clicking the **RENAME** button located above (1) with switch the area to edit box, where you can change the name of the folder.
+- **(1) Folder Name** - Shows the complete name of the folder.
+Clicking the **RENAME** button will switch the area to edit box, where you can change the name of the folder.
-- **(2) Tags** - Show the tags added to this folder.
-Clicking on this area will open a dropdown where you can choose additional tags which will be assigned to this folder.
+- **(2) Tags** - Show the tags added to the folder.
+Clicking on this area will open a dropdown, where you can choose additional tags which can be assigned to this file.
+You can also drop tags from the tag library or other files or folders here.
+- **Map with geo-tag** - (not on the screnshot) if the file has attached geo-tag, a map will displayed showing the exact location of the geo tag (see [file properties](/ui/userinterface#file-properties-area)).
+The used map is configurable in the [settings](/ui/settings/#advanced) of the app.
-- **(3) Description** <ProFeature /> - Shows the description assigned to the current folder.
-Clicking on the **EDIT** will turn the description area in a edit box, where you can adjust the description of this folder.
-Plain text and markdown formats are supported.
+- **(3) Description** <ProFeature /> - Shows the description assigned to the current file.
+Clicking on the **EDIT** will turn the description area in a edit box, where you can adjust the description of this file.
+Plain text and Markdown formats are supported.
 - **(4) Date modified** - Show the date and the time when this folder was last modified.
 - **(5) Color** <ProFeature /> - Shows the color which is assigned to this folder.
-Clicking in the color area (5) will open a dialog for changing the color of the folder.
+Clicking in the color area will open a dialog for changing the color of the folder.
+Click [here](/annotations/#custom-folder-color) for a short video demonstration the functionality.
 - **(6) Path** - Shows the complete path of the folder.
+If the folder is located on an object storage location, a cloud icon instead of the a suitcase will be shown in front of the path.
+- **(7) Links for sharing** - will show one or two fields representing links which you can [share](/sharing) files with other users.
+- **(8) Default perspective for this folder** - Click on this field will open a dropdown where you can specify the default perspective for this folder.
-- **(7) Thumbnail** <ProFeature /> - This area shows the current thumbnail of the folder.
-Clicking on the **CHANGE THUMBNAIL** button will open a dialog, where can choose a new thumbnail for the folder.
+- **(9) Thumbnail** <ProFeature /> - This area shows the current thumbnail of the folder.
+Clicking on the **CHANGE THUMBNAIL** button will open a dialog, where can choose a new thumbnail for it.

 ## Dark mode